 We’re very happy to welcome two awesome Rails Girls into our office twice a week as they spend the summer programming for an open source project.
-As a host company for the Rails Girls Summer of Code, we’re opening up our workspace and dedicating resources to two women looking to become full-time programmers.
+Joining companies like Asquera, as one of the host companies for the Rails Girls Summer of Code, we’re opening up our workspace and dedicating resources to two women looking to become full-time programmers.

 Who are these two mystery programmers?
 Ute Mayer and Magdalena Frankiewicz were the winners of the Rails Girls’ fellowship this summer.
 Ute is a computer science student living in Berlin since 2009, and she is also a Rails Girls Berlin organizer who aims to share her passion for technology with as many women as possible.
 She believes that the best learning comes from hands-on experience, which is why she’s looking forward to working on an open source project this summer.
 You can check out Ute’s GitHub account here: github.com/nerdbabe